Here's a productivity hack to save tens of engineering hours* when working with Jetpack Compose!

 On a side note, a lot of engineers make improvements without measuring its impact.
 You'd be surprised at how many times you didn't take the win when you totally deserved it.
 When there's no easy way to quantify and measure something, making reasonable assumptions and doing back-of-the-envelope math is a good strategy to quantify the impact.
 Do make sure to call out the assumptions clearly - hopefully you're peers will be able to help you fine tune your assumptions and reach a number that's realistic if it wasn't already.

 Spending a little time in optimizing things that you are doing multiple times each day goes a long way in improving your day-to-day developer workflow.
 There are tools available at your disposal that make this super easy to do.
 Even though the focus of this article (and the site) is Jetpack Compose, you don't need to limit the code completion exclusions to just Jetpack Compose APIs.
 Use this as a starting point and figure out other packages/classes/members that should be excluded when doing Android development.
 I'm also open to hearing about more API's that we should be excluding to optimize our Compose development workflow.
 Do tweet at me with your suggestions and I'll be happy to append them to this article (and give you a shoutout).

 I hope I was able to teach you something new today.
 There's more articles in the pipeline that I'm excited to share with y'all and if you are interested in getting early access to them, consider signing up to the newsletter that's linked below.
 Until next time!

-Sign up to our newsletter for exclusive content and early access 👇
+Subscribe for exclusive content and early access to content 👇